HIGH SCHOOL TELEVISION PRODUCTION

-Lee Schaeffer - Woodland Hills High School
+Lee Schaeffer - Churchill and Woodland Hills High Schools (Ret.)

 Television production is both an art and a science.
 A high school's television production program will be dependent on the talents of the program coordinator in each of these areas.
-Some may approach the subject from a technical approach and other will emphasize writing, art or acting depending on their training.
+Some may approach the subject from a technical approach and other will emphasize writing, art or acting depending on their background and training.

 LOW COST TELEVISION PRODUCTION SYSTEMS